 An impulsive, lump sum donation is always great, always welcome and always appreciated.
-Many potential donors fail to convert their compassion and intent to a supporting donation simply because they feel their socio-economic status renders what they ‘can’ contribute as ineffectual.
+Many potential donors fail to convert their compassion and intent to a supporting donation simply because they feel their socioeconomic status renders what they ‘can’ contribute as ineffectual.
 It never is; every last donation matters and helps.
-To avoid leaving potential donors feeling unworthy or inconsequential, provide them with an option for lower sum, recurring donations – a $1000 lump sum is nice, but 5 years worth of $25.00 monthly donations is, well, more.
+To avoid leaving potential donors feeling unworthy or inconsequential, provide them with an option for a lower sum, recurring donations – a $1000 lump sum is nice, but 5 years worth of $25.00 monthly donations is, well, more.
 Of course, an affluent donor can opt to provide a higher monthly sum, but it’s important not to set unattainable minimums.
-Individuals, irrespective or their personal status, want to provide assistance to their community… …assist them in doing so.
+Individuals, irrespective of their personal status, want to provide assistance to their community… …assist them in doing so.

 4) Manners, manners, manners…

 Always say thank you.
 Always.
 Vociferously too.
 Without donors, most not-for-profit organizations would cease to exist – thank them for their donation, immediately, convincingly and every time.
 Two simple, yet effective methods of offering thanks, which work best when combined, are: